dkvz/dkvz-blog-2025/README.md

 Just removing the items when done this time around.

 - The menu could keep the same colors for dark and light mode
-- The line height seems way too tight on shorts and article cards
 - I could show the amount of results for the searches
 - Open link at bottom of ShortCard could have larger text on all screens
 - Instead of not using v-html for search results ShortCard I should sanitize most tags on the backend, looks like a is already removed?
-- Add some error message when the API is down on the index page
 - Syntax highlight theme could be chosen closer to theme color in dark mode
 - When the menu is open we could lower the opacity of the permanently-sticky header
 - Navigating to a non-existing tag using a NuxtLink client-side show the spinner forever (it works fine with SSR -> Show the 404 page) - Might not be an issue "in prod"